FLUX THEORY

 The expressions derived by mass balance are:

-For design purposes it is usually impossible to measure flux curves of the appropriate sludge (in case of design of new plants).
+For design purposes it is usually impossible to measure flux curves of the appropriate sludge (for instance in a in case of designing new plant).
 Thus a generalized flux curves have to be calculated, based on regression analysis of a large number of measurements.

 The generalized flux curve was calculated from one of the equations published by Daigger (1995) for parameters: